-SR03 is equipped with one cable.
+SR05-A1 is equipped with one cable.
 Keep the distance between data logger or amplifier and sensor as short as possible.
 Cables act as a source of distortion by picking up capacitive noise.
-In an electrically "quiet" environment the SR03 cable can however be extended without problem to 100 meters.
+In an electrically "quiet" environment the SR05-A1 cable can however be extended without problem to 100 metres.
 If done properly, the sensor signal, although small, will not significantly degrade because the sensor resistance is very low (so good immunity to external sources) and because there is no current flowing (so no resistive losses).
-Cable and connection specifications are summarised below.